 TTP is used in commercial applications since 2002.
 It enables reliable distributed computing and networking for modern vehicle systems at lower lifecycle costs.
 This modular control system platform technology supports efficient system reconfiguration, upgrades and growth.

-SAE International has released the SAE AS6003 (TTP) standard (see SAE Standards / SAE Aerospace Standards Newsletter) that simplifies the design of advanced integrated systems using deterministic time-triggered communication.
-TTP offers at least an order of magnitude increase in communication bandwidth compared to ARINC429, MIL-1553 and CAN.
-Beyond its enhanced deterministic communication capability, TTP provides distributed platform services which simplify design of advanced integrated system, thus reducing software and system lifecycle costs for time- and safety-critical applications.
+SAE International has released the SAE AS6003 (TTP) standard (see SAE Standards) that simplifies the design of advanced integrated systems using deterministic time-triggered communication.
+TTP offers at least an order of magnitude increase in communication bandwidth compared to ARINC 429, MIL-1553 and CAN.
+Beyond its enhanced deterministic communication capability, TTP provides distributed platform services which simplify design of advanced integrated systems, thus reducing software and system lifecycle costs for time- and safety-critical applications.

 "TTP is a breakthrough data bus that lessens the complexity caused by the ever-increasing number of functions in event-triggered systems."